 When you return to the trails, they’ll be even more awesome

 If you’re getting back to running after a sprain, why not treat yourself to some new gear, as a reward for your patience?!
 We had fun putting together a Trail Runners Gift Guide for your perusal.
-Also, if you like to read, check out our list of inspiring adventure books, authored by female adventurers.
+Also, if you like to read, check out our book lists.